 The air filter is what keeps dirt, dust, and other debris from accumulating on the interior components of your furnace.
-Fortunately, changing the air filter is something that you as a homeowner can and should do on your own (every 1-3 months!)
+Fortunately, changing the air filter is something that you, as a homeowner, can and should do on your own (every 1-3 months!)

 It’s natural to hear a slight, faint rattling noise when your furnace starts up.
 This can indicate that your ductwork is shifting a bit with the temperature fluctuations.
-But if the rattling becomes louder or seems to be located elsewhere, it may be the sign that your furnace has a loose component that’s banging around.
+But if the rattling becomes louder or seems to be located elsewhere, it may be a sign that your furnace has a loose component that’s banging around.

 If you hear rattling while your furnace is operating, you want to make sure to call in a pro to take a look.
 A loose component could otherwise start to cause damage to other components too.

 A loud thudding, booming, or banging sound is a definite indication of a malfunction.
 Unfortunately, too many homeowners ignore these sounds if they aren’t frequent.
 However, this can turn into a really big problem.
 It typically signals a burner hard-starting as it burns through the dust and dirt that’s accumulated on its burners.

 This is something that can be prevented with routine maintenance.
 Letting it continue for too long can lead to heat exchanger damage.
 This becomes a health and safety issue for your household.